DaedalicEntertainment/qt-coding-conventions/README.md

 4.4. __DO__ add a virtual destructor to classes with virtual member functions.

-4.5. __DO__ marks classes that are not meant to be derived from as `final`.
+4.5. __DO__ mark classes that are not meant to be derived from as `final`.
 This should be the default for non-interface classes.
 Care has to be taken when removing the `final` keyword from a class when inheritance is required.
 Classes that are already derived don't need to be marked as `final` by default: In the most common case there is no reason to prevent further inheritance.

 4.6. __DO__ use a non-virtual destructor in `final` classes have unless they are already derived.